robang74/tinycore-editor/README.md

 # Rationale

 This project is a proof-of-concept of an Embedded System Building Suite based on TinyCore Linux Distribution.
-It is "broken by design" to produce a non-certifiable system even under the mildest standards.
+It is broken-by-design to produce a non-certifiable system even under the mildest standards.
 Its development history is quite amusing and inspired by a real-life human case.

 ### Development Model